IsraelCabrera/frigate/docs/docs/security/hardware.md

 ### Hailo-8

-Frigate supports both the Hailo-8 and Hailo-8L AI Acceleration Modules on compatible hardware platforms—including the Raspberry Pi 5 with the PCIe hat from the AI kit.
-The Hailo detector integration in Frigate automatically identifies your hardware type and selects the appropriate default model when a custom model isn’t provided.
+Security supports both the Hailo-8 and Hailo-8L AI Acceleration Modules on compatible hardware platforms—including the Raspberry Pi 5 with the PCIe hat from the AI kit.
+The Hailo detector integration in Security automatically identifies your hardware type and selects the appropriate default model when a custom model isn’t provided.

 **Default Model Configuration:**

 - **Hailo-8L:** Default model is **YOLOv6n**.
 - **Hailo-8:** Default model is **YOLOv6n**.

-In real-world deployments, even with multiple cameras running concurrently, Frigate has demonstrated consistent performance.
+In real-world deployments, even with multiple cameras running concurrently, Security has demonstrated consistent performance.
 Testing on x86 platforms—with dual PCIe lanes—yields further improvements in FPS, throughput, and latency compared to the Raspberry Pi setup.

 | Name             | Hailo‑8 Inference Time | Hailo‑8L Inference Time |
 | ---------------- | ---------------------- | ----------------------- |